 If you or a family member took Risperdal as a child, teenager, or young adult, and you were subsequently diagnosed with gynecomastia (or developed male breasts) you may be eligible to file a Risperdal lawsuit and get financial compensation.
 It is not too late to file a Risperdal lawsuit and participate in any class-action settlement that eventually occurs.
 You may also qualify for a Risperdal lawsuit if you took Risperdal and subsequently developed other serious health conditions linked to the drug, including neuroleptic malignant syndrome, heart disease, and tardive dyskinesia.

-A number of Risperdal lawsuits have already gone to trial and resulted in verdicts.
+Many Risperdal lawsuits have already gone to trial and resulted in verdicts.
 The lowest amount awarded to a plaintiff in these trials has been $500,000.
-Below is a brief summary of the Risperdal trials and reported settlements.
+Below is a summary of the Risperdal trials and reported settlements.

 - Pleger $2,500,000 (2015): in 2015 Austin Pledger took his Risperdal lawsuit against Janssen to trial and was awarded $2.5 million.
 Pleger started using Risperdal back in 2002 and claimed that the drug caused him to develop size DD breasts.